kiszkahubert/fish-ki/README.md

 Flashcard web app that allowed learning for multiple exams at Lublin Medical University, once available at fish-ki.pl behind paywall.
 Made with Node.js + Express.js and PostgreSQL for storing data.
+It has a valid parser from Anki .apkg file that allows to add flashcards directly to database without handling it manualy